justinmahar/gatsby-starter-mdx-launchpad/README.md

 ### Adding Pages and Content

 - Add component pages to `pages`
-- Add MDX markdown pages to `mdx-pages`
+- Add MDX markdown pages to `mdx/pages`
-- Add MDX content partials to `mdx-partials`
+- Add MDX content partials to `mdx/partials`
+- Add MDX frontmatter specs to `mdx/defaults.mdx`

-See `src/mdx-partials/_defaults.mdx` for all frontmatter available and additional information on MDX.
+See `src/mdx/defaults.mdx` for all frontmatter available and additional information on MDX.

 ### Configuring Redirects

-Add redirects to `src/settings/redirects.ts`.
+If you change the path for any of your pages, you can maintain old links using a simple redirects configuration.

+Add redirects to the `redirects` field in `src/settings/settings.yml`.
+This is an array of objects, each having a `from` and a `to` field used to specify the redirect.

 Redirects occur from the 404 not found page.
+A check is done there to see if the path has a redirect configured before the 404 page is shown.
+If a redirect is found, a Gatsby navigate call is made to redirect to the new path.

 ### Template Tags